7 Simple Lifestyle Changes You Can Do to Gradually Improve Your Health

 A study published in the Journal of the American College of Cardiology shows that sedentary lifestyles are linked to higher mortality risks among adults who have little to no physical activity.
 Small changes like this could add low-impact mini-workouts to your daily routine.

-Make sustainable lifestyle changes toward a healthier you, one step at a time
+Make tiny lifestyle changes one step at a time.

 Be Mindful of Your Snack Choices